TelepathicGrunt/TACT/README.txt

 - Added all Alex's Cave biomes to `minecraft:is_overworld` tag for compatibility with other mods and datapacks.

-- Added Forlorn Hollows, Magnetic Caves, Primordial Caves, and Toxic Caves to `forge:is_cave` for better mod compat.
+- Added Forlorn Hollows, Magnetic Caves, Primordial Caves, Toxic Caves, Candy Cavity to `forge:is_cave` for better mod compat.

 - Added Primordial Caves to `forge:is_lush`.